The 2025 AES Europe Student Recording Competition

 Judging

-• Enjoy the anonymous review process and detailed feedback from professionals.
+• Enjoy the anonymous review process, with entries submitted for final judging receiving detailed feedback from professionals.

 • Stand out with ambitious projects for potential bonus points.